 • The Learning Resource Centre (LRC) contains a library and a full IT suite;

-• A range of facilities that will be available for hire by the community outside school hours later this year;
+• A range of facilities that are available for hire by the community outside school hours;

 • A new canteen and snack bar, providing tasty, good quality, healthy meals to pupils and staff every day.